C0rine/Simple-Genetics/README.md

 # Simple-Genetics
-Practice in Unity and Genetic Programming
+Practice in Unity and Genetic Algorithms

 The code for the genetic algorithm was based on the explanation by Chris S. : http://www.anotherchris.net/csharp/introduction-to-genetic-algorithms-in-csharp/